skylight-hq/skylight.digital/pages/career_pathways/product-designer.md

   - Principal
 ---

 Product designers are expected to understand the problem space, identify opportunities, and develop solutions using an iterative approach.
 Product designers are considered the “Empathizer in Chief.”
 They’re the primary user advocate and engage in continuous research throughout the product life cycle.
 As user advocates, product designers create tight feedback loops to make sure the user’s voice is incorporated throughout the decision-making process.
 They work closely with the product manager (PM) and client to balance business and user needs in order to influence the product vision.
-They work end-to-end from concept to implementation and beyond.
-They conduct research, facilitate design activities, and work closely with developers and PMs to ensure the product team is building the right thing.
+Working end-to-end from concept to implementation, product designers conduct research, facilitate design activities, and ensure the product team is building the right thing.

 Below you’ll find the full list of skills for becoming a product designer at Skylight and a description of the skills required for each level.
 These descriptions offer insight into the scope of work someone at each level should be capable of doing on a consistent basis.
 We use these role descriptions both as a guide during the hiring process and as a springboard for discussing career progression at Skylight.